-THE1000 (3-0) 3 cr. hrs.
-Introduction to Theatre MOTR THEA100A

-Explore a TRANSFER comprehensive introduction GUARANTEED to the art of theatre examining the roles and contributions of theater artists including the actor, the director, the designers, the playwright, and the critic.
+THF1000 \(3-0) 3 cr. hrs.
+Introduction to Theatre MOTR THEA100A examining the roles and contributions of theater artists including the actor, the director, the designers, the playwright, and the critic.
 Develop projects in these areas and attend theatre productions.